benbuck/rbtray/README.md

 # RBTray

+> [!NOTE]
+> RBTray is currently frozen, meaning no changes or new releases are planned.

 RBTray is a small Windows program that runs in the background and allows windows to be minimized to the system tray by: